0xBcamp/Sept23_Crowdfunding/AngelDAO_Proposal.md

 * ### Empowering trust and transparency in web3 crowdfunding through AngelDAO, a universal DAO that fosters informed investments and eliminates inherent flaws, creating a more secure and efficient community-funding ecosystem.

+## Mission

+* ### To establish AngelDAO as a reliable, open, and global DAO, in order to transform web3 crowdfunding.
+Our goals are to eliminate defects, encourage well-informed investment decisions, and develop a safer and more effective community funding ecosystem that benefits everybody.